She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 While already global, Nike continues expanding into new markets.
 The Swoosh’s cross-cultural effectiveness—its ability to communicate consistently across linguistic and cultural boundaries—will determine how successfully it transfers its established value to these new territories.

-The simplicity of the design gives it a significant advantage here.
-Unlike logos containing text or culturally specific imagery, the abstract Swoosh carries few built-in cultural limitations.
+The design’s simplicity gives it a significant advantage here.
+Unlike logos that contain text or culturally specific imagery, the abstract Swoosh imposes few built-in cultural limitations.

 Sustainability and Social Responsibility Associations

 As consumer priorities evolve, the associations attached to the Swoosh must expand beyond athletic performance to embrace sustainability and social responsibility.
-Nike has begun this repositioning through initiatives like its Move to Zero campaign, which links the Swoosh with environmental goals.
+Nike has begun this repositioning through initiatives such as its Move to Zero campaign, which links the Swoosh to environmental goals.

 The success of these efforts to evolve the logo’s associations while maintaining its core identity will significantly impact its long-term value.